chrisaboyd/Samples/README.md

 # Samples
-Collection of sample exercises and work to aggregate
+Collection of sample exercises and work to aggregate.